-In an August survey conducted by Sleep Cycle, a popular mobile app that analyzes users’ sleep pattern, the current pandemic has profoundly impacted sleep and mental health for people worldwide.
-Last week, The Washington Post reported that “physicians and researchers are seeing signs that [the pandemic] is doing deep damage to peoples’ sleep.”
+In a survey published last summer conducted by Sleep Cycle, a popular mobile app that analyzes users’ sleep pattern, the current pandemic has profoundly impacted sleep and mental health for people worldwide.
+Similarly, The Washington Post reported that “physicians and researchers are seeing signs that [the pandemic] is doing deep damage to peoples’ sleep.”
 The term “Coronasomnia” has now emerged to describe this pattern, along with the associated declines in productivity, shorter “mental fuses” and increased risks associated with stress.
 And the truth is, we need to care more about sleep than ever before as there's no immunity support as powerful as a good night of sleep.

 Unfortunately, there is little help that modern medicine can offer.
 Pharmaceuticals, such as Ambien, are often first-line therapies, but these medications often have serious short and long-term side effects and can be both mentally and physically addictive.

 There are natural ways to help ease insomnia and promote restful sleep, one of which is acupuncture.
 In fact, although the natural ways may not work as quickly as popping a pill, they are effective, with no side effects.
 I suggest a combination of the following:

 Well, here I am stating the obvious, but I see if all the time with my patients.
 Often times, we have these dips in the afternoon (between 1-3 pm) where you feel to need for coffee or tea; however, this just perpetuates the problem and adds to poor sleep.
 It is also indicative that your adrenals are frazzled and in need of some serious nourishment.

 Eating your meals earlier in the evening allows your digestive system adequate time to do its job before you head off to sleep.
 Also, eating late at night can cause restless sleep and vivid dreams, which means you wake feeling unrested and unrefreshed.

 3. Refrain from the evening alcoholic beverage.